withastro/astro/docs/src/pages/guides/publish-to-npm.md

 ## Advanced

-We recommend a single `index.js` package entrypoint because this is what most users are familar with.
+We recommend a single `index.js` package entrypoint because this is what most users are familiar with.
 However, in some rare scenarios you may want to have your users import each `.astro` component directly, in the same manner that you import `.astro` files in your own project.

 ```astro
 ---